QutEcoacoustics/perch-runner/README.md

-# chirp-runner
+# perch-runner

-A docker container that runs chirp.
+A docker container that runs Perch.

 ## Commands

 This container has three basic functions:

-1. Generate chirp embeddings for a given audio file
+1. Generate Perch embeddings for a given audio file
 2. To classify the embeddings given an audio file and one or more additional linear classifiers
 3. To measure distance between a given sample and a given audio file